 Virus scan

-To prevent files that contain viruses from being restored to your production environment, the Cloud Backup service provides the Backup Point Virus Detection feature.
+To prevent files that contain viruses from being restored to your production environment, the Cloud Backup service offers the Backup Point Virus Detection feature.
 This feature lets you select clean and safe backup points for data restoration.
 Click Virus Detection to check for viruses.
 For more information, see Virus scan for backup points.

 Troubleshooting